-At the beginning of 2023, the Company had 2,092 properties in operation.
-Over the course of 2023 the business took handover of completed stock totalling 1,304 homes and in May 2023 transferred 368 homes to its sister business, Legal & General Affordable Homes (AR) LLP.
-As a result at the end of the year the Company held 3,022 homes under management (excluding homes that had fully staircased in the year).
-The transfer timing and materiality relative to the total stock holding had a significant impact on the reported metrics which use the end of year stock position in their computation.
-A similar impact is likely in future years as this reflects the operating model adopted by the business.
+As at 31 December 2023 the Company had contracted on five development schemes which will support it to deliver 426 new homes in future periods.
+It also completed the development and sale of 124 new homes to Legal & General Affordable Homes Limited during the year.

+Throughout the year the Company held 2 occupied homes under management.

+The transfer timing and materiality of the Company's stock holding and management activities relative to its development activities had a significant impact on the reported metrics which use the end of year stock position and wider financial performance and position in their computation.
+A similar impact is likely in 2024 and future years as this reflects the operating model adopted by the business.
 Supplemental measures will therefore continue to complement the sector standard Value for Money metrics.